 MOC DR Landing

 The ABR believes in the value of Maintenance of Certification.
-All current ABR trustees participate in MOC, as will all future trustees and volunteers.
+All ABR volunteers, including governors and trustees, participate in MOC.

-A brochure on MOC for Diagnostic Radiology, which includes information about continuous certification, is available here.
+A brochure on MOC for Diagnostic Radiology and Its Subspecialties is available here.

 NOTE: All diplomates should keep the ABR apprised of any change in contact information or licensure.